Snap sets off alarm bells in ad-reliant social media sector

 Snap warns of more trouble ahead as digital ad budgets fallhttps://tmsnrt.rs/3eQ8k5W

-(Reporting by Akash Sriram and Nivedita Balu in Bengaluru; Editing by Savio D'Souza and Saumyadeb Chakrabarty)
+(Reporting by Akash Sriram and Nivedita Balu in Bengaluru; Editing by Savio D'Souza, Saumyadeb Chakrabarty and Anil D'Silva)

 ((Akash.Sriram@thomsonreuters.com; https://twitter.com/hoodieonveshti;))